krakend/examples/9.rate-limits-per-tier/README.md

 # KrakenD API Gateway - Custom Rate Limiting PoC

 ## Overview
 This repo tries to implement custom rate limits for different user tiers in the KrakenD API Gateway, using API keys.
-The KrakenD configuration file demonstrates a possible method, using Lua and internal endpoints, to achieve this functionality.
+The KrakenD configuration file demonstrates the usage of tiered ratelimits introduced int the [2.7 enterprise version](https://krakend.io/blog/krakend-ee-2.7-release-notes).

 ### Configuration File Description
 The KrakenD configuration file, `krakend.json`, is tailored for applying different rate limits based on user tiers (gold and silver) when using API keys.

 #### Key Components:

-- **auth/API-Keys**: Defines API keys for gold and silver user tiers.
+- **auth/API-Keys**: Defines API keys for gold and silver user tiers (roles).
+- `qos/ratelimit/tiered`: to define the ratelimit to apply to each defined tier.
-- **endpoints**: Configures the main endpoint `/test` and two internal endpoints for gold and silver tiers.
+- **endpoints**: Configures the main endpoint `/test` and the `qos/ratelimit/tiered`.

-#### Method for Implementing Custom Rate Limits:
-**URL Modification with Lua Scripting**: Involves modifying the URL by appending the user tier at the end using Lua scripting at the backend level.
+#### Notes:

+Take into account that the role will be the first that matches the list of provided roles inside the endpoint's `extra_config` -> `auth/api-keys`.

 ### Setup Instructions
 1. **Install & Run KrakenD using Docker**: